turbocamaro/turbocamaro.github.io/_tabs/about.md

 order: 1
 ---

-### The Origin Story
+### The Genesis of Defiance
-It all started in 2007, on a brisk spring evening as I continued the search for a new vehicle; somthing cheap, fuel efficient snd reliable (**Spoiler Alert:** I failed in my quest).
-After giving up on Craigslist and Kijiji offerings I turned to Ebay.
-I stumbled upon a $9,400 navy blue 1967 Camaro with a 250ci Inline 6 snd a Turbo Hydramatic 350 transmission.
-I don't think I even saved the auction at first as i didnt know much sbout Inline 6's but assumed it would be underpowered and unsatisfying to drive (I got that right at least).
-However after a few days of mulling on it, I realized it was a unique moment in time where the Canadian dollar was a slight value above the US dollar, therby making the auction cheaper than listed.
-I recognized the deal and ended up taking it for thr list price.
-Shipping was arranged from California to Washington where I crossed the border and deove it home.
-I took it to Canadian Tire and it passed inspection after replacing just the windshield wipers.
-I often think about how lucky I was not gettting ripped off by the seller or the shipping company.
-I got what I paid for, a solid body 67 Camaro in need of TLC and a revitalized power plant.
-Thr stsge was set for a real rags to riches story, a lot like Cinderella Man or Pretty Woman, but without the boxing or prostitution.
+In 2007, my objective was simple: find a vehicle that was affordable, fuel-efficient, and reliable.
+By any objective measure, I failed.
+After exhausting the usual digital classifieds, I found myself staring at an eBay listing for a $9,400 Navy Blue 1967 Camaro.
+It was equipped with a 250ci Inline-6 and a Turbo Hydramatic 350—a combination I initially dismissed as underpowered and unremarkable.

-### YouTube Startup
+However, a rare economic alignment occurred: the Canadian dollar climbed above the US greenback.
+Recognizing a fleeting arbitrage opportunity, I pulled the trigger.
+I took delivery in Washington, crossed the border, and drove it home.
+To my astonishment, it passed inspection at Canadian Tire with nothing more than new wiper blades.
+I was lucky; I hadn't been swindled by a seller or a carrier.
+Instead, I had acquired a solid-bodied '67 in desperate need of a revitalized soul.
+The stage was set for a transformation—a narrative of grit and refinement, achieved on a blue-collar budget.

-After the first drive home I relaized the suspension was tired and would be the first upgrade.
-After just buying the Camaro I didnt have the money to spend a thousand plus on parts, so I bought perioud correct V8 coils and Monroe shocks.
-I decided to film a good portion of the swap, which eventually became the first filmed video for Turbo Camaro.
-I started filming a lot of upgrades from the headlights, bodywork, paint prep and even regulsr oil changes.
-I wanted to document the transformation of thr csr, not yet reslizing the direction it would go.
+### Documentation as a Discipline

-### A Brand was Born
+The initial voyage home revealed a suspension that had long since surrendered.
+Operating on a post-purchase "family-conscious" budget, I bypassed the four-figure professional kits for period-correct V8 coils and Monroe shocks.
+I decided to document the swap on camera, unaware that this footage would become the cornerstone of the Turbo Camaro archive.
+What began as a record of routine maintenance—oil changes, lighting, and basic bodywork—slowly evolved into a digital blueprint of the car's metamorphosis.

-Fast forward to 2013, the Camsro spent a lot of time in storsge where I tinkerer with it and noted the cracked paint.
-Some family budgeting was done but there was no way to afford the local price quotes of $20,000+ for paint and body work.
-Until one day when **Rolled On Forums** was discovered.
-The forums provided detailed and proven methods of rolling regular metal rust paint on a vehicle and having them look as good as spray jobs.
-The first thought was, there is no way it will look good and definitely won't last (it didn't).
-So, every page of every project was read and notes were taken.
-I gained a lot of confidence in the "$50 Rustoleum Paint Job" theory.
-Since the materials would only cost $200-300 and the rest was just time and effort, the wife gave two thumbs up and it was time to get started.
+### The $50 Experiment

-It was at this point Turbo Camaro was born.
-Sure, there was an interest in turbochargers, but the idea of doing everything "in house" and documenting it for everyone was a newfound hobby in itself.
-With the paint job completed in 2015 and the engine build underway, it seemed like a perfect opportunity to bring as many interested parties along as this classic car went through a meticulous transformation to a unique, daily driven, turbocharged performance vehicle.
+By 2013, the Camaro was a fixture in my garage, its aging paint a constant reminder of the gap between my vision and my bank account.
+Local quotes for professional bodywork exceeded $20,000—an impossible sum at the time.
+My search for an alternative led me to the "Rolled On" forums, an underground community dedicated to the high art of applying industrial rust paint with a foam roller.

-### Powerplant Potential
+Initial skepticism gave way to obsessive research.
+I studied every project, noted every failure, and eventually gained the confidence to attempt the "$50 Rustoleum Paint Job."
+With a $300 investment in materials and a massive expenditure of "sweat equity," the project received the green light.

-### The Philosophy
+### A Brand and a Philosophy
-I’m a firm believer in doing the work yourself.
-From a $50 Rustoleum roll-on paint job that lasted years to the current **Holley Sniper EFI** integration, every modification has been documented with the pros and especially the cons.
-If a part failed or a tune was off, I've shared it here so others don't make the same mistakes.
+It was during this era that "Turbo Camaro" transcended being just a project name and became a philosophy.
+I wasn't just building a car; I was developing a hobby in documentation and "in-house" fabrication.
+Following the completion of the paint in 2015, the focus shifted to the long block.
+The mission had crystallized: to transform this classic F-body into a unique, daily-driven performance machine utilizing turbocharging, intercooling, and sophisticated alcohol and fuel injection—all without big-name sponsors or corporate billfolds.

-### Why the Inline-6?
+### Why the Straight-6?
-While everyone else was dropping LS engines into F-bodies, I wanted to see exactly what the "Leaning Tower of Power" (and its bigger cousins) could do with modern boost.
-It’s unique, it’s challenging to tune, and it requires a level of fabrication and patience that a crate engine just doesn't demand.
+In a world of ubiquitous LS-swaps, dropping a crate engine into an F-body felt like an admission of defeat.
+I wanted to discover the true ceiling of the "Leaning Tower of Power" under modern boost.
+The Inline-6 is a unique challenge; it is temperamental to tune and demands a level of custom fabrication and patience that a modern V8 simply doesn't require.

-### Current Specs (The TL;DR)
+There is a profound satisfaction in shattering misconceptions.
+Raising the hood of a '67 Camaro to reveal a turbocharged straight-six—and then proving its capability on the asphalt—is a tribute to doing things the hard way.

-* **Engine:** 260ci Inline-6 (Evolution of the 250)
+### The Horizon: The Best is Yet to Come
-* **Induction:** Custom Turbocharged setup
+While 2007 to 2025 was defined by restoration and foundational engineering, 2026 marks a shift from "building" to "optimizing."
+The mission has evolved beyond mere survival on the street.
+With refined mapping on the Holley Sniper, high-pressure alcohol injection, and a chassis now capable of handling the load, we are entering the high-output era of this project.

-* **Management:** Holley Sniper EFI (Self-tuned)
+The most ambitious chapters of the Turbo Camaro story haven't been written yet.
+We are no longer just chasing reliability; we are chasing the limits of what a 250ci straight-six can achieve.
+This isn't just a car; it's a 20-year testament to the fact that you don't need a six-figure shop to build something extraordinary.

-* **Mission:** A reliable, streetable, and surprisingly quick tribute to doing things the hard way.
+### The Mission: To build a reliable, streetable, and surprisingly quick testament to engineering independence.

 ---
-*Follow the progress from the first weld in 2007 to the latest tuning logs in 2026.*
+*Follow the **Timeline** to see the evolution from the first 2007 weld to the high-boost milestones of 2026 and beyond.*